symfony/symfony/UPGRADE-6.2.md

  * Deprecate calling `AttributeMetadata::setSerializedName()`, `ClassMetadata::setClassDiscriminatorMapping()` without arguments
  * Change the signature of `AttributeMetadataInterface::setSerializedName()` to `setSerializedName(?string)`
  * Change the signature of `ClassMetadataInterface::setClassDiscriminatorMapping()` to `setClassDiscriminatorMapping(?ClassDiscriminatorMapping)`
+ * Add `PropertyValueNormalizer` to `AbstractObjectNormalizer` to enabled code reusability in custom `ObjectNormalizer`

 Translation
 -----------